AlexanderProd/gatsby-shopify-starter/README.md

 ### 🖌 Styling
 I'm using [Emotion](https://emotion.sh/docs/introduction) as styled components library, but the starter is purposely only sparsely styled so you don't have to remove unecessary code but can instead add your own styling immediately.

+## ⚠️ Common problems

+- You need to use the Shopify Storefront API credentials not the regular Shopify API.
+- You need to have at least one published product on Shopify.

 ## 🚀 Quick start

 1.  **Create a Gatsby site.**